LONG WAY DOWN

 Victor Musoni

-Victor Musoni is an actor, writer and dancer based in Chicago.
+Victor is an actor, writer and dancer based in Chicago.
 Select theater credits include: Toni Stone (Goodman); The Most Spectacularly Lamentable Trial of Miz Martha WashingtonColumbinus (Steppenwolf); What to Send Up When it Goes Down (Congo Square); Queen of the Night (Victory Gardens); America V2.1are you ready to smash white things?No Child (Definition Theatre Company); La Havana Madrid (The Den Theater); Television and film: Me, We; The Tensile Strength of Air; 61st Street; WHOLE; Chicago Med and 6×9.
 Choreography: Alaiyo (Definition); Musoni is an ensemble member of Definition Theatre and is represented by Paonessa Talent Agency.

 Simean Carpenter